New York State Fair: Sand sculpture

-The new (2018) Exposition Center contains the 180-ton sand sculpture, which is constructed throughout the 13 days of the fair.
+The Exposition Center contains the 180-ton sand sculpture, which is constructed throughout the 13 days of the fair.
 In 2011, the fair received positive feedback as they paid respect to the victims of 9/11 with a sand sculpture recognizing the 10 years that had passed since the terrorist attacks.
 Past sand sculpture themes have included The Beatles, Syracuse University, USS New York, Dr. Seuss, and The Olympics.

 Coliseum

 The State Fair Coliseum was built in 1923 and its first event was the World's Dairy Congress.
 Five thousand people came to see Dairy cattle from 40 countries.
 In 1947–48 Syracuse University basketball team held their games there and in 1949–1952 the NBA Syracuse Nats called this home.
-The 1949 game set all-time records for the most points, most fouls, most free throws, most missed free throws, most overtimes, and longest game; most records still hold.
+The 1949 game set several records, including the most points, most fouls, most free throws, most missed free throws, most overtimes, and longest game.

 During the fair, the Coliseum is used mainly for the multi-breed horse shows which include breeds such as Pintos, Arabians, Miniature horses, Quarter horses, Morgan, and Appaloosas, hunter/jumpers as well as the draft breeds and the heavy and light horse pulls.
 This arena also accommodates the Holstein Dairy Cattle Show on dairy day, the 4-H agility dog show, and multiple other shows on Labor Day.

 The Syracuse Stars hockey team played their games in the Coliseum and won the Calder Cup in the Inaugural Season of (what is now) the American Hockey League.
 The Midstate Stampede, a youth hockey team, also played in the Coliseum until the ice was removed around 2013.
 The Syracuse Hornets also played at the Coliseum, but due to financial troubles, the team folded after only 10 games.

 Horticulture Building

 This building is located in proximity to the fair's veterans' memorials and the 9-11 memorials.
 During the fair, it hosts many horticultural exhibits and concessionaires such as a baked potato booth, the New York Maple Center, and produce, flower, and apple exhibits.
 A wide variety of additional events are held at the building throughout the year.
 It includes the fair's New York Café, which operates during the fair and selected events.
-Horticulture Building also hosts the Taste NY, where visitors can try some food and drink samples for free and buy their favorite products on the spot..

 Dairy Products Building

-Ten Dairy Products Buildering is family-oriented and contains attractions such as the butter sculpture, and a Milk Bar serving multiple varieties of milk.
+The Dairy Products Building is family-oriented and contains attractions such as the butter sculpture, and a Milk Bar serving multiple varieties of milk.
 In 2012, 403,189 cups of milk were sold to fairgoers, breaking an all-time record at the New York State Fair.
 Other attractions include Dairy Princesses, entertainment on center stage, and samples of various dairy products.